 It’s really fun to see how different it can be to textbook Egyptian Arabic — even though the whole language is “slang”, according to a lot of people.

 For example, in English, how often do you hear people greet you in person with “Hello”?
 Not often.
 Most people say “Hi”, “Hey”, “Hi there” or some other variant.
-That’s what we’re trying to show: colloquial things people actually say that sound a lot more natural.
+That’s what we’re trying to show: colloquial phrases people actually say that sound a lot more natural.
 These earn you points!

 Like language guides to help you sound local?
 Sign up to our fairly exclusive email list for more!

 Egyptian Arabic Phrases — Summary table